-- 11.1.1 The Safety Management System (SMS) is a framework of policies, processes, procedures and techniques for an organisation to monitor and continuously improve its safety performance by making informed decisions on the management of operational safety risks.
-Specifications for an SMS are derived from global standards as stipulated in ICAO Annex 19. - 11.1.2 All Self-Handlers and GHSP's shall have an SMS.
-Refuelling agents are allowed to adopt a different safety framework e.g. Health, Safety, Security and Environment (HSSE), which serves the same purposes as an SMS.
+- 11.1.1 The Safety Management System (SMS) is a framework of policies, processes, procedures, and techniques for an organisation to monitor and continuously improve its safety performance by making informed decisions on the management of operational safety risks.
+Specifications for an SMS are derived from global standards as stipulated in ICAO Annex 19. - 11.1.2 All Self-Handlers and GHSP's shall have documented SMS.
+GHSPs with the operation category of Fuel and Oil Handling (cat 12), are allowed to adopt a different safety framework e.g. Health, Safety, Security and Environment (HSSE), which serves the same purposes as an SMS. - 11.1.3 When GHSPs adopt other frameworks, a gap analysis comparing the adopted system and SMS as stipulated in ICAO Annex 19 shall be provided.